 You have probably heard the proverb “prevention is better than cure.”
 Now it’s time to put it into practice.
-By this, we mean that you should try to stay ahead of the problem rather than waiting for it to occur.
+By this, we mean that you should try to stay ahead of the problem rather than wait for it to occur.

 Oftentimes, people fall sick as a result of leading a sedentary lifestyle such as eating unhealthy food, being a couch potato, etc.

 You can avoid a lot of health problems by simply leading an active life.
 For instance, try eating healthy food, exercise regularly, take enough sleep, and avoid excess drinking.
 Doing all this not only improves your overall health but also your productivity skills at the workplace.